 Although for most women and babies, this period is uncomplicated, it is still advisable to recognize any deviation from the expected recovery post delivery.
 Postnatal visits should be planned for the same.
 Postnatal care must be done at different levels including internal, external and mental.

-- First visit: Within 1 week of birth of the baby
+- First visit: Within 1 week of the birth of the baby

 - Second visit: 7-14 days after birth